Changing job: tax, PRSI and pension

 You can read more about tax and changing jobs on the Revenue website.

 Occupational pensions and PRSAs are regulated by the Pensions Authority.
-It has a free booklet What are my Pension Options?' (pdf) which gives an overview of the pension arrangements available and the options that might suit your situation.
+You can get an overview of the pension arrangements available and the options that might suit your situation in the free booklet What are my Pension Options?' (pdf)

-If you have any queries about your pension, contact the Pensions Authority's Information Unit.
+If you have queries about your pension, contact the Pensions Authority's Information Unit.
 The Pensions Authority does not deal with the State pension.
-If you have any questions about your state pension, old age pension, contributory/ non-contributory pension, you should contact the Department of Social Protection.
+Contact the Department of Social Protection if you have any questions about your state pension, old age pension, contributory or non-contributory pension.

 Verschoyle House